Oct

 About the FLO MicroCourse

-In this Facilitating Learning Online (FLO) MicroCourse, participants will learn a design and creation paradigm for creating engaging educational videos.
+In this Facilitating Learning Online (FLO) MicroCourse, participants will learn a design paradigm for creating engaging educational videos.
 During the week, each participant will create a short video using the principles learned in this MicroCourse.

 FLO MicroCourse